LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 That´s it for now folks.
 Hope you enjoyed and happy pentesting.

-If you want to practice all the crazy stuff and want to learn more, I highly recommend you take [Rasta Mouse´s](https://twitter.com/_RastaMouse) RTO [course](https://www.zeropointsecurity.co.uk/red-team-ops) and exam.
+If you want to practice all the crazy stuff and learn more, I highly recommend you take [Rasta Mouse´s](https://twitter.com/_RastaMouse) RTO [course](https://www.zeropointsecurity.co.uk/red-team-ops) and exam.